ironor25/binance-trading-bot-cli-gui/READMe.md

 ## 1. CLI Interface (Command Line)

 The CLI lets you place futures orders directly from your terminal.
 It uses the `trading_bot.py` script.
+### Note:
+To use CLI Interface first complete installation.

 ### Usage